-- The country must meet all the minimum alignment thresholds defining the UNSDG-derived themes relevant for sovereigns.
-Additionally, a country that meets a significant percentage of the themes and can have a creditable engagement on the non-aligned theme(s) is also eligible.
+The country must meet all the minimum alignment thresholds defining the UN SDG-derived themes relevant for sovereigns.
+Additionally, a country that meets a significant percentage of the themes and with whom AB has credible engagement on the non-aligned theme(s) is also eligible.